tower1ight/World/1.People/Groups and Factions/Goblins/Goblins.md

 "what if we just gave it a quarter twist and a support pillar" fucking dick, who said that
-Right now tell me who fuckking said that, no support piullar and its busted, hell snap like a ricer at sundown Quiet all of you, ill rip your fucking spines out
+Right now tell me who fuckking said that, no support piullar and its busted, hell snap like a ricer at sunup Quiet all of you, ill rip your fucking spines out
-Who ever